Online retail isn't here to stay, it is here to dominate.

 The surge is rising and practically so.
 Three out of four consumers will prefer to shop on their phones because it saves time.
 At the same time, a huge number of consumers think their mobile experiences could be better, at least 90%.

-The major complaints in this regard are small, hard to click pages and cybersecurity.
+The major complaints in this regard are small, hard to click pages and online privacy.
 As a retailer, these areas are a few vital priorities you need to be on top of in your mobile eCommerce strategy.

 Another consumer pain point for mobile eCommerce that you must optimize is the loading speed of your mobile online store.

 The physical aspect of Omnichannel

 Omnichannel still involves streamlining the digital experience with the physical.
 Consumers want and should be afforded the access of ordering products or receiving discounts online and redeeming them at physical stores.

 Setting up local pickup stores that are nearby consumers or using the services of third party logistics companies (3PLs ) will improve the process of order fulfillment for consumers.